 MUNRO, Muriel Patricia

-To plant a memorial tree in honor of Patricia Munro, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Patricia Munro, please visit our Heartfelt Sympathies Store.

 Passed away peacefully on the morning of March 9th, 2020 at Sunnybrook Hospital, a few months shy of her 94th birthday.
 Survived by her loving and devoted husband of nearly 63 years Ian Ferguson and her adoring children Craig Andrew (Vanessa) and Kent Alexander (Peter) of Vancouver, her four treasured grandchildren Elizabeth, Patrick, Catherine and Victoria and her many cherished nephews and nieces – Greg, Jeffrey, Heather and David; Charlotte and Montgomery; Michele and Michael.
 She is now reunited with her eldest son Kevin Ian (Marianne) who predeceased her in 2007.

 In 1926, Pat or Patsy was born on Grove Avenue in Toronto to Russell John Prior and Eva Fryer, the eldest of four children namely sisters Yvonne and the late Thelma and brother the late Leslie.
 As a proud Torontonian, she always held on to the memories of growing up as a “city girl”, attending Givens Street School, riding the streetcars, visiting with her grandparents and socializing with a large extended family of aunts, uncles and cousins.
 Those early experiences were the foundation of the values that guided her throughout her life and which she instilled in the next generations.